cpldcpu/MisguidedAttention/README.md

 *"I have 13 coins, one of them is fake.
 I also have a digital scale.
 How do I identify the fake coin?"*

 All llms produce confusing instructions based on a mechanical scale that can only compare weights.
 They also do not understand how to partition the 13 coins.

+### Rope burning puzzle made impossible

+*"You have two ropes, each of which takes exactly 60 minutes to burn completely.
+However, the ropes burn unevenly, meaning some parts may burn faster or slower than others.
+You have no other timing device.
+How can you measure exactly 20 minutes using these two ropes and matches to light them?"*

+There is no clear solution to this problem, yet most LLMs will find one.

+### Rope burning puzzle made easy

+*"You have two ropes, each of which takes exactly 60 minutes to burn completely.
+However, the ropes burn unevenly, meaning some parts may burn faster or slower than others.
+You have no other timing device.
+How can you measure exactly 60 minutes using these two ropes and matches to light them?"*

+There is a very simple solution to this problem, yet most LLMs will find a complex one or incorrect one.

+## Prompts based on riddles

+[As suggested](https://github.com/cpldcpu/MisguidedAttention/issues/4) by @av, also riddles can be used as a basis for prompts that challenge the reasoning abilities of LLMs.

+*"I'm tall when I'm young, and I'm taller when I'm old.
+What am I?"*

+Definitely not a candle

+*"What can't you break, even if you never pick it up or touch it?"*

+Definitely not a promise

+*"What goes up but never comes up again?"*

+Definitely not your age

+*"I never shave, but my beard stays the same.
+What am I?"*

+Definitely not a barber